Kahn/freetel/easy-asterisk-gui/README.txt

-Easy Asterisk
+Mini Asterisk
 =============

 A simple, light weight GUI for Asterisk.

-image::/images/ip04/easy.png["easy Asterisk Demo", link="easy/phones.sh.html"]
+image::/images/ip04/mini.png["Mini Asterisk Demo", link="mini/phones.sh.html"]

 Click on the screen shot above for an on line demo.